 When you start planning your finances yourself, instead of going for a family income and expenditure account that you may have done while you were with your partner, you will realize that most decisions that you take, such as what type of home you will live in and where, will all be yours to make, which is quite a big thing but a great choice at the end of the day.

 3. Your Children Will Be Super Responsible:

-While being a single parent means that you will have to handle almost all the work by yourself, it also means that you will teach your children will learn to be responsible for their actions at a young age.
+While being a single parent means that you will have to handle almost all the work by yourself, it also means that you will teach your children to learn to be responsible for their actions at a young age.
 Of course it is not humanly possible for you to do everything on your own, whether it is for you, for the home or your child.

 Being a single parent will mean that you help your child be a team player and work together as a team, instead of making your child rely on you for every little thing.
 Your child will learn the importance of planning and handling his or her actions.
 When you want to do something for the house, such as get a new piece of furniture or even go grocery shopping, chances are you will always ask your child for their opinion.
-Not only will it make your child feel important, but it will also instill a sense of responsibility that will come from participating in team work and everyday decision-making process.
+Not only will it make your child feel important, it will also instill a sense of responsibility that will come from participating in team work and everyday decision-making.

 4. Undivided Attention:

 As the child of a single parent, your little one will get all your undivided attention, without the worry of your love and attention getting divided between you and your spouse.
 As long as your child is with you, your entire love and attention will be towards your child.
 Similarly, whenever your child is with your ex, the entire love and attention of your ex will also be towards your child.